ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

-## Package overview
+## Module overview

-Ballerina Kafka Connector is used to connect Ballerina with Kafka Brokers.
-With the Kafka Connector, Ballerina can act as Kafka Consumers and Kafka Producers.
+This module is used to interact with Kafka Brokers via Kafka Consumer and Kafka Producer clients.
-This connector supports kafka 1.x.x and 2.0.0 versions.
+This module supports kafka 1.x.x and 2.0.0 versions.

 ## Samples
 ### Simple Kafka Consumer